Wattenscheid

+Wattenscheid ([ˈvatn̩ˌʃaɪ̯t]) is a Stadtbezirk (urban district) of the German city of Bochum, in the Ruhr area of North Rhine-Westphalia.
+Until its incorporation into Bochum in 1975, Wattenscheid was an independent town with a long history dating back to its first recorded mention in 880.
+In the Middle Ages, it was a member of the Hanseatic League and later became known as a coal mining center during the industrialization of the Ruhr region.
+The last local coal mine closed in 1973.

+As of 2025, Wattenscheid has about 74,000 inhabitants.
+It consists of residential areas and historic churches, including St. Gertrud von Brabant.
+The district also has a strong sporting tradition, serving as the base for the football club SG Wattenscheid 09, the athletics club TV Wattenscheid 01, and the chess club SV Wattenscheid.

 History

 Wattenscheid is first mentioned in a church document from Werden Abbey (Kloster Werden in Essen) in AD 880, by the name of Villa Uattanscethe.

 The oldest church in Wattenscheid, St. Gertrud von Brabant, was built in the 9th century.

 From 1554, Wattenscheid was a member of the Hanseatic League.

-During the Thirty Years' War, the area was occupied by Spanish troops from 1623 to 1629.
+During the Thirty Years' War, the area was occupied by Spanish troops, from 1623 to 1629.
 In 1633, imperial auxiliary troops plundered Wattenscheid, before Hessian and Swedish troops arrived.
 A fire destroyed the city on 15 September 1635.

-Wattenscheid was best known as a coal mining town.
-Starting from the 1720s, the first coal mine was built.
-By the 1840s, there were about twelve coal mines with around 580 professional miners.
+Wattenscheid was best known as a coal mining town, with the first mine being built in the 1720s.
+By the 1840s, there were about twelve mines, with around 580 professional miners.
 This accelerated the development of the city during the period of industrialization.
 The last coal mine in Wattenscheid and Bochum (Zeche Hannover) was closed in 1973 and is now part of a museum.

+Until 2016, Wattenscheid was home to the fashion group Steilmann, which went bankrupt that year.